lambdaclass/concrete/ROADMAP.md

 23. add authority/evidence diffing as a first-class artifact workflow: show when a function, module, package, or commit gains capabilities such as `File`, `Alloc`, `Unsafe`, trusted assumptions, allocation, proof obligations, or weaker evidence levels
 24. add explicit assumption files as machine-readable artifacts: target, compiler, backend, OS, toolchain, FFI contracts, external libraries, trusted regions, and proof/evidence assumptions should be versioned and diffable
 25. add project policy files for enforceable authority and evidence budgets: examples include no `Unsafe`, no `Alloc`, max stack, only these capabilities, no trusted functions outside `trusted/`, and required proof/evidence levels for selected modules
+26. carry the frozen arithmetic policy all the way into reports, diagnostics, and proof/evidence artifacts so reviewers can see the active mode directly rather than inferring it from source and policy docs

 ### Phase F: Release Credibility and Showcase